woudsma/retrain-mobilenet-for-the-web/README.md

 # Retrain MobileNet for the web

-Repository containing a HTML/JS boilerplate for serving a retrained MobileNet V1 or V2 model.
+This repository contains a HTML/JS boilerplate for serving a retrained MobileNet V1 or V2 model.
-Also includes a `Dockerfile` and `nginx.default.conf` (with gzip enabled) for easy deploys on e.g. [Dokku](http://dokku.viewdocs.io/dokku/).
+Includes a `Dockerfile` and `nginx.default.conf` for easy deploys on e.g. [Dokku](http://dokku.viewdocs.io/dokku/).

 ### Installation
 ```sh